Enjoying our puzzle hints?

 Blue group: THINGS WITH STRINGS

-These words are all objects that have strings attached to them, often used for a specific purpose or function.
+These words are all objects that have strings attached to them, used for various purposes such as flying, carrying, or playing.
+They are all tangible objects that can be held or manipulated.

 Purple group: METAPHORS FOR QUICKNESS